Hofer-Julian/julianhofer.eu/src/content/docs/blog/2025/nushell.md

 I hope I convinced you that scripting with Nushell can be a lot of fun.
 It's quick to type like bash, and has proper data types like Python.

-With Nu, it's easy to interact with your data: You extend your pipeline until you are happy with what it does.
+With Nu, it's easy to interact with your data: you extend your pipeline until you are happy with what it does.